gnosis/pm-trading-db/README.md

 `python create_oracles.py --testrpc_host 0.0.0.0 --testrpc_port 8545 --ipfs_host http://192.168.1.165 --ipfs_port 5001 --gas 10000000`

 Change the --ipfs_host option with your wlan ip address.
 The script will communicate to the IPFS Docker Container.

+## How to implement your own AddressGetter and EventReceiver
+TODO